ewowi/StarDocs/docs/StarBase/StandardsAndGuidelines.md

     * onDelete: called if a row is deleted (Variable is in table)
     * ~~At the moment of writing, var names need to be unique along the whole project!~~ combination of parent id and id needs to be unique
 * UI is 100% generated from model and onUI, only app.js can be used to implement specific functionality.
 UI can be single elements or tables with elements and can be hierarchical just like html is hierarchical.
 UI elements may only be created using init<Var> calls.
 If another UI construct is needed or specific node hierarchy is not implemented yet, please log a github issue.
+* Orthogonality: concepts are independent or irrelevant to eachother.
+Examples:
+    * StarBase has no notion of applications build on top of it e.g. StarLight
+    * No notion of HTML in c(++) code
+    * Effects have no notion of the type of projection or fixture it is applied to
+    * Any projection can be applied to any effect in any fixture, 1D to 3D in any combination
+    * Modules are as independent from each other as possible (but they can call each other)
 * Minimize on heap and stack use
     * Effect class doesn't have local variables
     * init Variable: functions, not classes